-An Important Case - Seeking Justice for an Arizona Family
+An Important Case — Seeking Justice For An Arizona Family

-We recently won a $3 million dollar settlement against the Mesa police department for the wrongful death of a 15-year-old boy who was shot ten times by three different officers.
-When taking this case, we knew we faced an uphill battle - the words of a family against multiple police officers.
+We recently won a $3 million settlement against the Mesa police department for the wrongful death of a 15-year-old boy who was shot 10 times by three different officers.
+When taking this case, we knew we faced an uphill battle — the words of a family against multiple police officers.

 We took the case on a contingency fee basis, which means that we fronted the costs of litigation ourselves, expecting payment only if we won the case.
 To prove the case, we enlisted the help of forensic experts, shooting reconstructionists and expert witnesses.
 We poured over hours of videotape and discovered a police officer's admission the morning of the shooting.
 Using the videotape in depositions with officers, we elicited critical admissions from other police officers — specifically that they shot the teen just as his family claimed.